 Used to create WhizzML packages of libraries or scripts based on the information of the metadata.json file in the package directory.
 See Whizzml subcommand bigmler retrain:

-Used to retrain models by adding new data to the existing datasets and building a new model from it.
-See Retrain subcommand
+Used to retrain models by adding new of subcommand lata to the existing g datasets and buildin g a new model from it .
+See Retrain